CampiPL/AI-article/README.md

 ## Dependencies

- - openai: For interacting with the OpenAI API.
  - OpenAI API key (ensure you have registered and received an API key from OpenAI)
- - python-dotenv: To load environment variables from the .env file.
- - argparse: For command-line argument parsing
  - Other dependencies listed in requirements.txt.

 ## Troubleshooting